Sunday, November 11, 2018

 Having taken the Hindenburg Line two American Divisions as part of the British Fourth Army participated in the final stage of World War I. Against heavy German resistance the American soldiers charged across open country and crossed the river Selle on October 17, 1918.
 While filming the breakthrough Sergeant Granville Howe, motion picture cameraman attached to the 30th Division (American Expeditionary Force), was wounded.

 View of a German shell exploding in the distance at Molain, near Vaux-Andigny, France, on October 17, 1918.
 Shrapnel from the shell killed two British Tommies, five horses, and wounded the moving-picture operator of the 30th Division.
-Signal Corps photograph, taken by Lt.
+Colorized Signal Corps photograph, taken by Lt.
 Edward N. Jackson.
 NARA, record number J 33371, courtesy Harry B. Kidd.

 According to a report by the Chief Signal Officer from 1919, seven American cameramen were wounded during the First World War while taking pictures at the front.
 Details of what happened to these official military photographers are very hard to find.
 Also, pictures showing the actual moment they were hit by enemy fire are extremely rare.
 As a result, we were amazed to find a photograph recently in the collection of the National Archives, showing such a moment.
 A group of American soldiers can be seen taking cover while a shell explodes nearby.
 The caption mentions an American movie cameraman who was wounded, as well as some British soldiers.
 Note the railroad track in the right corner on the foreground.
 This detail among other things later made it possible to substantiate the report on what happened on October 17, 1918.